-- The State Institute for Drug Control (hereinafter referred to as “SÚKL”), is, pursuant to Act No 40/1995 Coll., on Advertising Regulation and on amendment to Act No 468/1991 Coll., on the Operation of Radio and Television Broadcasting, as amended (hereinafter referred to as the “Act on Advertising Regulation”), the concerned authority for the conduct of surveillance over advertising for human medicinal products in the Czech Republic, with the exception of advertising disseminated via radio and television broadcasting.
+- The State Institute for Drug Control (hereinafter referred to as “SÚKL”), is, pursuant to Act No 40/1995 Coll., on Advertising Regulation and on amendment to Act No 468/1991 Coll., on the Operation of Radio and Television Broadcasting, as amended (hereinafter referred to as the “Act on Advertising Regulation”), the concerned authority for the conduct of surveillance over advertising for medicinal products for human use in the Czech Republic, with the exception of advertising disseminated via radio and television broadcasting.

 - SÚKL is not the concerned authority for investigating advertising for other products (such as dietary supplements).